thingsdb/ThingsDocs/source/index.html.md

 If you did not yet change the default password, you might want to jump to [set password](#set-password)

 ## Python

-At least Python version 3.6 is required.
-The ThingsDB Client can be installed using pip:
+> Use pip to install the python client:

 ```
 pip install python-thingsdb
 ```

+The Python client supports both queries, watching and a framework for using ThingsDB in a really simple way.

 ## Shell

 > Copy/paste to download and install *thingscmd*

 ```
-sudo pip install thingscmd
+pip install thingscmd
 ```

 For running thingsdb queries from the shell, a shell tool [thingscmd](https://github.com/thingsdb/ThingsCMD) is available.
+It is not possible to *watch* things by using this shell based tool.

 # Events
 When a query uses a statement which makes a change to ThingsDB, then internally ThingsDB will create an *event* to apply these changes.
 Events are applied in order on each node so database consistency is guaranteed.

+# Names
+The following rules apply to names in ThingsDB:

+- A name must start with a letter or underscore character
+- A name cannot start with a number
+- A name can only contain alpha-numeric characters and underscores (A-z, 0-9, and _ )
+- Names are case-sensitive (thing, Thing and THING are three different names)